Breeding Mouth Brooding African Cichlids

 Learn how to succesfully breed mouth brooding African Cichlids.

-One of the appealing aspects of African cichlids is their relative ease of breeding.
-The mouth-brooding varieties are especially interesting as their process of spawning is so unusual and fun to observe.
+Cichlids are one of the largest family of freshwater fishes, containing over 2,000 different species.
+Not only are these fish colorful and entertaining, but they are also relatively easy to breed in captivity – some breed readily with little to no effort on the part of the aquarium hobbyist!
+Breeding cichlids can be both entertaining and educational due to their unique breeding practices -- mouth-brooding varieties are especially interesting as their process of spawning is so unusual.
 Typical mouth brooders include yellow labs, red zebras, yellow-tailed acei, and other Lake Malawi cichlids.
 While most mouth brooders are found in Lake Malawi, some are found in Lake Tanganyika and Lake Victoria as well.
 This article will discuss the overall process of mouth brooding and will offer several suggestions to successfully hatching African cichlid fry.

 What is Mouth Brooding?

 Mouth brooding refers to the fact that the female incubates her eggs in her mouth.
+After the female releases the eggs and the male fertilizes them, she gathers them carefully in her mouth.
+The eggs will remain inside the female’s mouth until they hatch into fry.
 Additionally, the female will allow the fry to enter and exit her mouth for a period of time after they hatch due to protective concerns.
 However, once they reach a certain size, the female stops letting them enter her mouth.

 The Courting Process